sjohnston00/predecessor-builder/README.md

 - [ ] Builds with no userId will be "Anonymous"
 - [ ] Builds can have likes, comments and a description
 - [ ] Comments on a build can only be made by authenticated users
-- [ ] If user is already logged in on and goes to the login page, redirect them to '/' or whatever '?redirectTo' params maps to
+- [x] If user is already logged in on and goes to the login page, redirect them to `/` or whatever `?redirectTo` params maps to
+- [x] Add logout function to destroy the user session and redirect to `/login` or `?redirectTo` params

 # Welcome to Remix!